AloisRautureau/reed-chessboard/README.md

 You can think of the project as two parts:
 - The controller code, meant to run on the RP2040 micro-controller.
-- A driver, making it able to act similarily to a [DGT chessboard](https://digitalgametechnology.com/).
+- A driver, making it able to act similarily to a [DGT chessboard](https://digitalgametechnology.com/), altough more simplistic (for now).

 # Installation
 [Back to top](#table-of-contents)